 'We're expanding all the time because people really love cooking with chillies.
 They've become the new staple ingredients for flavour,' says Salvatore.

 Salvatore loves chilli, 'I add it to everything - pasta dishes, sauces, even steak.'
-The farm has recently started growing the Dorset Naga chilli for Tesco - the hottest in the world.
+The farm has recently started growing the Dorset Naga chilli for Tesco.